After watching son graduate, Kentucky couple killed in wreck

 FLEMINGSBURG, Ky.
 (Lexington Herald-Leader) — Police in Kentucky say a couple was killed in a traffic accident after leaving their son’s high school graduation ceremony.

-The Lexington Herald-Leader reports occurred shortly after 18-year-old Dalton Barnett attended his graduation ceremony at Fleming County High School.
+The Lexington Herald-Leader reported that the crash occurred shortly after 18-year-old Dalton Barnett attended his graduation ceremony at Fleming County High School.

 Dalton Barnett and his 26-year-old brother were passengers in the car.
 They were taken to the University of Kentucky Hospital for treatment of their injuries.